It has been 27 years since Route 66, America’s original east-west highway connecting Chicago to Los Angeles, was decommissioned.

 Many of the Mother Road’s motels, diners, and filling stations have faded into the landscape, but you can still enjoy many nostalgic motels, restaurants, and souvenir shops that are dotted along Historic Route 66.
 Here are a few resources to plan your trip:

 Bring Route 66 Home

 If you can’t make it to Route 66, bring the spirit of the road to your home, garage, or man cave.
-You can get everything from tin signs and neon signs for your garage or basement, to weathervanes and thermometers for outside.
+You can get everything from tin signs and neon signs for your garage or basement, to weathervanes for outside.
 Here are some of our favorite Route 66 items: